DeFiGeek-Community/landing-page/content/blog/yamato-protocol-yamato-dao-token-ymt.en.md

 **Token distribution at a diminishing rate of 10% p.a.**

-Table shows Users Rewards until 25th year for an illustration purpose.
+Below table shows Users Rewards until 25th year for an illustration purpose.
 Total Users Rewards will be distributed by the 235th year.

 ![](/images/blog/usersrewards.PNG)